Ggg02/libuvcAddH264/README.md

 ## Add H264 to libUVC
 just note my history , please feel free to share .

-1. build libuvc with xcode ( I just ready to push in github)
+1. build libuvc with xcode (in this git)
 2. wirte test code for capture  test. ( also in this git)
 ```
 vid/pid change